ircv3/ircv3-specifications/extensions/resume.md

     S: CAP * ACK :draft/resume-0.4
     S: RESUME TOKEN JKbAypzFiovffzuD8VEfcs6bOLrXsSenxsyZNt87Bb0YaQlyOzuQciz6cB2R

-### Commands

-#### `RESUME` Command
+### `RESUME` Command

-This command MAY ONLY be sent by a client during connection registration, and indicates that the client wishes to resume their session.
+This command, sent from a client to a server, indicates that the client wishes to resume their old session.
+This command MAY ONLY be sent during connection registration.

     RESUME <token> [timestamp]